Minimising risks and improving CMS security

 Security controls that aid in the detection of unauthorised modification of content hosted on the CMS include:

-- using change management to manage the deployment of new versions of web content
+- using change management to manage deployment of new versions of webpage content

 - using source control to manage development of custom code

-Monitoring services that track compromised websites, such as zone-h.org and xssed.com, can be used to check if a website has been defaced.
-These sites are limited in that they rely on user reporting, and hence generally only list public website defacements.
-It is highly unlikely that in the event that a CMS is compromised, and used as command-and -control infrastructure, it will be listed on these types of websites.
+Monitoring services that track compromised websites, such as https://www.zone-h.org and http://www.xssed.com, can be used to check if a website has been defaced.
+These websites are limited though in that they rely on user reporting, and hence generally only list public website defacements.
+It is highly unlikely that in the event that a CMS is compromised, and used as command and control infrastructure, it will be listed on these types of websites.